Everett, Washington: Major parks

 Forest Park, located southwest of Downtown Everett, is the largest park in the city system at 197 acre.
 The park is situated along Pigeon Creek, with recreational facilities on a hilltop overlooking the ravine and several miles of hiking trails.
 It was acquired by the city in 1894 and named Forest Park in 1913.
 A public zoo was established at Forest Park in 1914 by parks director Oden Hall, who collected animals through trades and gifts from other zoos and traveling circuses.
 The zookeeper position was eliminated in 1958 and the zoo was demolished in 1962 after three bond issues to upgrade the facilities failed.
 Forest Park's main facilities were built during the 1930s by the Works Progress Administration, including the Floral Hall, playgrounds, terrace hillsides, and picnic shelters.
-A temporary public swimming pool was opened at Forest Park in 1975 and moved into a permanent structure in 1984.
+The public swimming pool opened at Forest Park in 1976 and a permanent structure was built around it in 1984.
 Major renovations of the facilities in the park were completed in 1997 and 2020.

 The largest park in North Everett is American Legion Memorial Park, a 140 acre open space on the peninsula's northwest bluff at the site of a former Snohomish village and smelter.
 The majority of the park is occupied by a golf course that was built by the American Legion and transferred to the city government alongside the rest of the park in 1935.
 The Evergreen Arboretum was built in 1963 at the northwest edge of the golf course, alongside a picnic shelter and the county's history museum.
 A scenic viewpoint on the park grounds with views of the Olympic Mountains was named Hibulb Lookout in 2014, commemorating the historic Snohomish village at the site.

 Jetty Island is an artificial island in Port Gardner Bay that is home to sandy beaches and protected wildlife habitats.
 The 2 mi island was formed from dredging of the Snohomish River in the early 20th century and acquired by the Port of Everett in 1929.
 The city began operating a seasonal ferry between the island and a waterfront parking area in 1985; the ferry now runs from July to September, serving 50,000 visitors annually.
 Jetty Island is home to more than 115 identified bird species, salmon habitats, and mollusks.